Skip to main content

 In that time, the quadruped robot has been trialed in various roles at a number of firms, including for factory mapping at Ford, safety inspections at a Kia auto plant, and radiation surveys for Dominion Energy.

-Its latest gig is at a Michelin facility in Lexington, South Carolina, which manufactures tires and light trucks.
+Its latest gig is at a Michelin facility in Lexington, South Carolina, that manufactures tires and light trucks.
 A video (top) released by Boston Dynamics on Wednesday shows Spot making its way around the site, carrying out various tasks as part of a pilot program.

 “We were like kids at Christmas when we first got Spot,” said Wayne Pender, a reliability manager at Michelin whose job it is to ensure that all of the facility’s equipment is running at optimal efficiency.